ironcore-scrapyard/virtual-controlplane/docs/usage/installation.md

 ## Components

-The components necessary to deploy the virtual control plane are depicted in the diagram below:
+Required components to deploy the virtual control plane are depicted in the diagram below:

 ![virtual control plane detailed](../assets/vc-detailed.png)